Ally511/GPT/README.md

 ## Milestone 2: A Simple N-Gram

+The Simple N-Gram is composed of the following parts:

+* n-gram engine, incl.
+  * Laplace smoothing
+  * backoff
+* extrinsic evaluation

 ## Milestone 3: The Neural N-Gram

 The Neural N-Gram is composed of the following parts: